morpav/zceq_solver/README.md

 exploiting every possible information to be faster.

-We tried to go the second way with allowing the code to be general in cases when a compiler can reduce a general case to efficient particular case in compile time.
+We tried to go the second way with allowing the code to be general in cases when a modern compiler can reduce a general case to efficient particular case in compile time.

 There are two main logical parts of the solver.
 A strings generator,